Tolkien1987/Tolkien1987/README.md

 <br>

 <p>Seja bem vindo(a) ao meu perfil no github!
-Sou Fábio, um estudante e aspirante a desenvolvedor Front-end! :metal:</p>
+Sou Fábio, um estudante e aspirante a desenvolvedor Front-End! :metal:</p>
 <p>Welcome to my profile on Github!
-I'm Fábio a student and an aspiring Front-end Developer!
-Thanks for visiting :metal:</p>
+I'm Fábio a student and an aspiring Front-end Developer! :metal:</p>

 ### About me: